Ranking hierarchical multi-label classification results with mLPRs: Introduction

-Other methods proceed with the second stage by ranking the objects across all classes, given the class hierarchy and the classifier scores of the objects in every class.
-In this treatment, a single cutoff on the ranking suffices to produce all of the decisions. \cite{jiang2014} described a way to optimally rank all of the objects across all classes in the general multi-label problem: transforming the first-stage classifier scores to local precision rates (LPRs) and then obtaining a ranking by sorting the LPRs in descending order.
-It was shown that the resulting ranking maximizes the pooled precision rate at any pooled recall rate.
-The LPR concept is also attractive in that it lends itself to a Bayesian interpretation; its value is equivalent to the local true discovery rate ($\ell$tdr)\footnote{True discovery rate equals one minus false discovery rate; see \citet{efron2012} for a detailed discussion.} under certain probabilistic assumptions.
-However, this method does not consider the hierarchical structure. \cite{bi2011} used an algorithm that maximizes the sum of the top $L$ first-stage classifier scores while respecting the hierarchy, where $L$ is predefined.
-This method can produce a ranking of all of objects across classes by varying $L$.
-Nonetheless, it might be inappropriate to sum these classifier scores directly because of potential statistical differences among the classifiers for different classes.
-If this is not properly handled, such differences can lead to poor decisions; see Appendix \ref{appendix:class_stat_diff} for an illustration. \cite{bi2015bayes} extended \cite{bi2011} by introducing an algorithm to optimize some objective function (instead of the sum of the top $L$ classifier scores) under the hierarchical constraint.
-Although they investigated three candidate objective/risk functions, they did not suggest which of these to use.
-Moreover, they did not provide a clear statistical interpretation or justification of the three risk functions nor of their hyperparameters.
+Many other methods proceed with the problem by sorting the objects against all classes, given the class hierarchy and the classifier scores of the objects for every class.
+In this treatment, a single cutoff on the ranking suffices to produce all decisions.
+For instance, \citet{jiang2014} proposed an optimal ranking method for the general multi-label setting: transforming the first-stage classifier scores to local precision rates and then ordering them in descending order.
+The resulting ranking maximizes the pooled precision rate at any pooled recall rate.
+The local precision rate concept is also attractive in that it lends itself to a Bayesian interpretation, and its value is equivalent to the local true discovery rate ($\ell$tdr)\footnote{True discovery rate equals one minus false discovery rate, where the definition of ``discovery'' can be found in Section 4.1. of \citet{efron2012}; see \citet{efron2012} for a detailed discussion about true discovery rate.} under certain probabilistic assumptions.
+However, this method does not consider the hierarchical structure.

-In this article, we introduce a new statistic, called the multidimensional local precision rate (mLPR), for each object in each class, which can be derived based on the first-stage classifier scores and the hierarchy.
-Like LPR, mLPR lends itself to a Bayesian interpretation: under certain probabilistic assumptions, it is equivalent to the multidimensional local true discovery rate (m$\ell$tdr) used in hierarchical hypothesis testing \citep{ploner2006multidimensional}.
-We show that sorting objects across classes in descending order by their mLPRs ensures hierarchical consistency and maximizes a new objective function, called the conditional expected area under the curve of hit and denoted by ``\Objective\/.''
-This objective is designed based on the hit curve \citep{herskovic2007}, which is chosen for practicality; see Section \ref{sec:obj_mLPR} for a detailed discussion.
-To the best of our knowledge, this approach is the first of its kind that handles the two aforementioned HMC challenges in one objective without the need of extra constraints.